projectsveltos/sveltos/docs/addons/kustomize.md

     - Gianluca Mardente
 ---

+## Example: Introduction to Kustomize and Sveltos

 The below YAML snippet demonstrates how Sveltos utilizes a Flux GitRepository.
 The git repository, located at [https://github.com/gianlucam76/kustomize](https://github.com/gianlucam76/kustomize), comprises multiple kustomize directories.
-In this instance, Sveltos executes Kustomize on the `helloWorld` directory and deploys the Kustomize output to the `eng` namespace for each managed cluster matching the Sveltos *clusterSelector*.
+In this example, Sveltos executes Kustomize on the `helloWorld` directory and deploys the Kustomize output to the `eng` namespace for every managed cluster matching the Sveltos *clusterSelector*.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1